Taenia spp.

 Prepatent Period and Environmental Factors

-Cats can begin shedding proglottids of T. taeniaeformis at 1 month post-infection, but the prepatent period may be as long as 3 months.
+- Cats can begin shedding proglottids of T. taeniaeformis at 1 month post-infection, but the prepatent period may be as long as 3 months.

-In the absence of treatment, adult Taenia taeniaeformis survive in the small intestine of the cat definitive host for as long as 34 months.
+- In the absence of treatment, adult Taenia taeniaeformis survive in the small intestine of the cat definitive host for as long as 34 months.

 Site of Infection and Pathogenesis

-Intestinal impactions requiring surgery have been reported due to T. taeniaeformis in cats.
+- Intestinal impactions requiring surgery have been reported due to T. taeniaeformis in cats.
 Cats with this condition present with clinical and radiographic signs similar to a linear foreign body.

 Diagnosis

-- Diagnosis of infection is reached by identifying proglottids in the fecal material, eggs on fecal flotation, or PCR.
+- Diagnosis of infection is reached by identifying proglottids in the fecal material, eggs on centrifugal fecal flotation, or PCR.

 - Proglottids of Taenia spp. have a characteristic rectangular shape with a single, lateral genital pore.